logo

 In the class:

 After the teacher has taught the lesson, direct the students to solve one problem from each box.
 The boxes are located in different locations around the room.
 In my case, I placed one box on seven tables.
 Instruct the students to write the color and the problem number, solve the problem and replace the card in the same box.
 Then, move to another table with a box to solve the next math problem.
 It does not matter what order the math exercises are done.
 It took about twenty-five minutes for approximately twenty students to work seven rate and ratio problems.
 Meanwhile, the instructor walks around answering questions.
 Also, this is an opportunity to set up your next lesson or Power Point presentation.
 If time permits, instruct students to work a second set of problems by revisiting each box and solving a different problem.
-Once students are halfway done, post the answers either on a wall, projector, or on an overhead.
-Answer any questions.
+Once students are halfway done, post the answers either on a wall,or on an PPT slide.
+Then,answer any questions.

 Afterthoughts: